curtisullerich/portfolio/music-technology/pitch-trail-composer.md

 >
 > The synth controlled by the upper left node is subtractive (uses a reson filter), the Q value of which can be modified using the Bandpass Q slider control.
 >
 > To save a composition, click "open" and save the file to disk using the text editor.
 To erase the current composition (even one open on disk) click "clear."
 To read a composition file from disk, click "read," select the desired file, and then click "load."
 If you clear the current composition, you empty the currently opened file.
-To save it before clearing to start again, open it and slect File > Save As
+To save it before clearing to start again, open it and select File > Save As
 >
 > The three volume sliders control the left channel, right channel, and combined audio output, respectively.